ssha-org/ssha_web/content/conference.md

 <br />
 <i>Richard Sutch Student Travel Awards</i>

-The _Richard Sutch Student Travel Awards_ application will be available for the 2022 SSHA annual conference in the spring of 2022.
-The deadline for applying is **July 15, 2022**.
-To apply, please complete the application form at: <a href="https://forms.gle/4rWx4wKiv5rxWAbY9" target="_blank">Richard Sutch Student Travel Awards</a>
+The _Richard Sutch Student Travel Awards_ application will be available for the 2023 SSHA annual conference in June of 2023.
 <br />
 ### **FUTURE CONFERENCES**